gwilku/jscan-docs/general/tpms.rst

 	- Light Load Inflation Pressure Front / Rear Tire: for vehicles that have a load sensor (Gladiator, RAM trucks).
 This value is used as the **minimum** pressure when the **vehicle is lightly loaded**
 	- Max Load Inflation Pressure Front / Rear Tire: for vehicles that have a load sensor (Gladiator, RAM trucks).
 This value is used as the **minimum** pressure when the **vehicle is fully loaded**

+5. Reset the TPMS:

+    - Close the car, let it sit for a few minutes.
+If you see no change in behaviour, continue to the next step:
-5. Reset the TPMS.
-On most vehicles disconnecting the battery for a few minutes resets the TPMS, hower some newer vehicles have others systems relying on a constant power supply, so instead you can use **!Restart all ecus** option (usually available in Miscellaneous Settings section).
+    - On most vehicles disconnecting the battery for a few minutes resets the TPMS, hower some newer vehicles have others systems relying on a constant power supply, so instead you can use **!Restart all ecus** option (usually available in Miscellaneous Settings section).

 .. _Connect: https://jscan-docs.readthedocs.io/en/latest/general/getting_started.html#connecting